Muhammad-Sameer-Tariq/Voice-Assistant/README.md

 The headlines can be displayed in the terminal and read aloud by the assistant using text-to-speech.

-For example:
+Example:

     Give me the latest news

 or:

     News

 The news API key is stored in the .env file.

+## Gemini AI Feature

+The Gemini AI feature allows the assistant to answer questions that are not handled by the predefined commands.

+Example:

+    Ask AI what is Python?

+The Gemini API key is stored in the .env file and should never be uploaded to GitHub.

-Local Music
+## Local Music

-The music feature currently plays a random audio file from a local music folder.
+The music feature plays a random audio file from a local music folder.

 The folder path is configured inside modules/music.py.

 For example:

     music_folder = r"D:\Music"

-You should change this path to your own music folder.
+Change this path to the location of your own music folder.

-Because this path is specific to my computer, the music feature will need to be configured if someone else wants to use the project.
+Because this path is specific to my computer, this feature needs to be configured if someone else wants to use the project.

-Current Limitations
+## Current Limitations

-This project is still a learning project, so it has some limitations.
+This is still a beginner learning project, so it has some limitations.

-- It is currently designed mainly for Windows.
+- It is mainly designed for Windows.
-- The microphone recording uses a fixed recording duration.
+- The microphone uses a fixed recording duration.
-- Voice recognition accuracy can be affected by background noise and microphone quality.
+- Background noise and microphone quality can affect speech recognition.
-- Some desktop application paths are manually configured.
+- Some desktop application paths need to be configured manually.
 - The local music folder path needs to be configured manually.
 - Gemini AI, weather, and news features require an internet connection and valid API keys.
-- The Faster-Whisper model can take some time to load, especially on a CPU.
+- Faster-Whisper can take some time to load, especially when running on a CPU.
-- The assistant currently understands a predefined set of commands rather than every possible way of saying something.
+- The assistant currently relies on predefined commands rather than understanding every possible way of saying a command.

-Future Improvements
+## Future Improvements

 Some things I may improve in future versions:

-- Better microphone-level voice activity detection
+- Better voice activity detection
 - Better background noise handling
-- More flexible natural-language commands
+- More flexible voice commands
-- Automatic application detection instead of hardcoded paths
+- Automatic application detection
 - Reminder and to-do functionality
 - Better error handling
-- More languages and better multilingual recognition
+- More language support
 - GUI for the assistant
 - More computer automation features

-What I Learned
+## What I Learned

 This project helped me understand how different parts of a Python application can work together.

 While making it, I practiced:

 - Python functions and modules
-- Importing and organizing code
+- Organizing code into different files
 - Working with APIs
 - Using environment variables
 - Speech recognition